-Umar A. Sheikh is an attorney with over fifteen years of practical experience, having received his JD from Brooklyn Law School in 2000.
-Umar’s practice concentrates on all aspects of real estate law – purchases, sales, financing, development, leasing, evictions, foreclosures, management – and those areas of law that are related to real estate – corporate, tax, asset protection, estate planning, and litigation.
-Umar regularly represents parties in the purchase, sale and financing of multifamily, mixed-use, commercial and retail properties.
-He also represents borrowers in CMBS transactions, hard money lenders, and “fix and flip” investors.
+Umar A. Sheikh is a Principal attorney and the Chair of the Real Estate Law and Business Transactions practice group.
+With over twenty years of practical experience, Mr. Sheikh concentrates on all aspects of real estate law – purchases, sales, financing, development, leasing, evictions, foreclosures, management – and those areas of law that are related to real estate – corporate, tax, asset protection, estate planning, and litigation.
+Mr. Sheikh regularly represents parties in the purchase, sale and financing of multifamily, mixed-use, commercial and retail properties.
+He also represents family offices, private lenders, private equity firms and borrowers in CMBS transactions.

-In addition, Umar provides outside general counsel services to small and mid-size companies, as well as foreign investors and entities doing business, real estate or otherwise, in the United States.
+In addition, Mr. Sheikh provides outside general counsel services to small and mid-size companies, as well as foreign investors and entities doing business, real estate or otherwise, in the United States.

 - Lead counsel in the representation of a borrower in commercial mortgage backed securities (CMBS) loan transaction in the principal sum of $19.2 million secured by multifamily property located in Lansing, MI.
 The transaction involved a simultaneous loan defeasance in the principal sum of $10.2 million.